makrai/notes/paul22-vision-trafoer-robust.md

   * diff Mahmood+ vs our insights
     * we benchmark the robustness of ViTs on a wide spectrum of ImageNet datasets (see Table 2), which are the most comprehensive robustness performance benchmarks to date;
-    * we design six new experiments to verify the superior robustness of ViTs over BiT and ResNet models.
+    * we design six new experiments to verify the superior robustness of ViTs over BiT and ResNet models